Top cashback bank accounts in the UK: features, costs, and tips

 Unfortunately, there is no straightforward answer to this question.

-The banking industry in the UK is very competitive, and many banks have special products designed to attract specific types of customer.
+The banking industry in the UK is very competitive, and many banks have special products designed to attract specific types of customers.

 This is great news.
 Whether you’re a student, a professional or a business, you’re bound to find something to suit your needs.

-That said, you’ll also need to consider your personal circumstances, preferences and what you need the current account for.
+That said, you’ll also need to consider your personal circumstances, preferences and what you need to find the best current account in the UK.

 It’s usually easier to open an account with one of the UK’s largest banks - Barclays, Lloyds, HSBC or NatWest.
 These banks have been in business for a long time and are very safe.
 They also have a lot of experience dealing with foreigners, so they’re a bit more understanding of your situation and flexible with their requirements.